-Threaded rod is a fastening rod that has threading along its length.
-The length and diameter of the rod varies; it is usually sold in increments of three feet and is usually less than two inches across.
 Threaded rod is frequently metallic; steel, stainless steel and titanium rods are commonly available as well as aluminum, brass, bronze and copper.
 Non-metallic threaded rods are made of plastic, nylon, polyvinyl chloride (PVC) or synthetic rubber.

 In addition to length, diameter and material, thread direction is another important specification to consider when considering threaded rod.
 Right hand threads are tightened to a fastener with clockwise rotation; left hand threads, though less common, tighten with counterclockwise rotation and are beneficial for situations where vibration would loosen right handed threads.
 Some rods have right hand threading at one end and left hand threading at the other.